Return to Other Academic Units list.

 The Honors College.
 The Honors College curriculum consists of a fifteen-hour Honors Interdisciplinary Studies minor.
 At the center of the curriculum is undergraduate scholarship: the Oxford Tutorial, in which a student works one-on-one with a professor on a research project, and the Thesis, in which the student writes and presents an interdisciplinary thesis.
 The Honors College is for juniors and seniors invited from those students completing the Honors Program.

 The Honors Center.
-The Honors College is much more than a sequence of courses.
-In order for the educational process to be at the center of the student's life, the Honors College has a physical place where faculty and students gather for good conversation.
+The Schedler Honors College is much more than a sequence of courses.
+In order for the educational process to be at the center of the student's life, a physical place is needed where faculty and students gather for good conversation.
 The Honors Center has seminar rooms, the Forum, study rooms with computers, a specially designed presentation room, and faculty and staff offices.
 Students and faculty come to the Honors Center to study, meet with each other, work on group projects, socialize, and engage in discussion.
 In addition, speakers, seminars, workshops, High Tables (regular discussion accompanied by good food), films and videos all provide the occasion to keep the conversation going.
-The Honors Center is a focal point for the social and intellectual activity of the Honors College.
+The Honors Center is a focal point for the social and intellectual activity of the Schedler Honors College.

 Funds are available for study abroad (Travel Abroad Grants) and research internships (Undergraduate Research Grants for Education).
-Eligible Honors College scholars prepare grant proposals, and monies are awarded on a competitive basis.
+Eligible Schedler Honors Scholars prepare grant proposals, and monies are awarded on a competitive basis.

 In addition to special instruction, Honors Scholars occupy a specially designated residence hall, Farris Honors Hall.
 The atmosphere reinforces the learning and friendships developed through the program, and selected Honors students act as live-in mentors, technology associates, and residential advisers.
-Application to the Honors College residence hall is through the Housing Department.
-Those students who have been accepted into the Honors College at the time of housing assignments will be placed in the Honors College residence hall based on space availability.
+Application to the honors residence hall is through the Housing Department.
+Those students who have been accepted into the Schedler Honors College at the time of housing assignments will be placed in the honors residence hall based on space availability.

-The Honors College limits enrollment.
+The Schedler Honors College limits enrollment.
 For admission requirements and more information, contact

 McAlister Hall 306/Box 5024